 Art in Embassies sends artists around the globe for civic dialogues and community engagements that explore the ideals and challenges of democratic societies.

-Art in Embassies and the National Art Education Association’s art competition, launched on February 15, 2023.
-The best of show was named by the competition’s jury, including graphic artist Shepard Fairey, and was honored at Art in Embassies’ 60th anniversary celebration at the Smithsonian’s National Museum of American History.
+Art in Embassies and the National Art Education Association launched their student art competition on February 15, 2023.
+The Best in Show winner was named by the competition’s jury, which included graphic artist Shepard Fairey, and was honored at Art in Embassies’ 60th anniversary celebration at Smithsonian’s National Museum of American History.

 With the help of philanthropists, foundations, collectors, artists, corporations, and nonprofit organizations, a new Democracy Collection of artworks will be ready for ambassadors who will serve during the 250th Celebration of America in 2026.
 Donating artworks, helping forge relationships with donors, and directly supporting shipping, handling, and support of this collection, these partners are adding to front line soft power tools defending democracy.